Accommodation: Standard Hotel and Lodge

 Day 6 – BOAT TRIP ON LAKE CHAMO AND FLY BACK TO ADDIS ABABA AND DEPARTURE

-This day in the morning, we will have a boat trip on clear blue waters of Lake Chamo to see the crocodiles, hippos & aquatic bird species.
-The northern shores of Lake Chamo are famous for its large crocodiles, which can be seen in great numbers lounging in the heat.
+This day in the morning, we will have a boat trip on the clear blue waters of Lake Chamo to see the crocodiles, hippos & aquatic bird species.
+The northern shores of Lake Chamo are famous for their large crocodiles, which can be seen in great numbers lounging in the heat.
 The lake is about 32km long and provides a lush wetland habitat for many species of flora and fauna.
 Then in the mid-day, we transfer to the Arba Minch Airport and fly back to Addis Ababa.
-We will arrive in Addis Ababa in late afternoon and transfer to the Hotel and have a room as a day use for wash/change and get ready for the evening flight.
-You might be interested for the last minute souvenir shopping at the markets.
-In the evening, we will go out to one of the best cultural restaurant for the Farewell Dinner at traditional restaurant with live traditional dances program.
-Then, we will transfer to airport for flight home.
+We will arrive in Addis Ababa in the late afternoon and transfer to the Hotel and have a room as a day-use for wash/change and get ready for the evening flight.
+You might be interested in last-minute souvenir shopping at the markets.
+In the evening, we will go out to one of the best cultural restaurants for the Farewell Dinner at a traditional restaurant with a live traditional dance program.
+Then, we will transfer to the airport for the flight home.